speckospock/BlindTaster/_PRESS-RELEASE.md

   for the manager to send out, where participants can record their tasting notes within the time defined.
   At the end of time, the results will be collected and displayed, so that the everybody can discuss the wine, and managers can track the palate development of their servers.
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.

 ## Problem ##
   When developing one's wine palate, blind tasting is essential.
 Passing the Sommelier exams require one to master the skill, and often results are recorded on paper or on self-created spreadsheets/docs.
 There's no easy way to run analytics on problem areas, check one's results against one's peers, or track one's progress.
-  > Describe the problem your product solves.

 ## Solution ##
   Blind Taster allows managers, servers, sommeliers, and wine enthusiasts to develop their palates in a